dat-ecosystem/dat/notes.md

 a nice tradeoff between the two is to use a framed protocol with variable width integers for the indexes. see https://npmjs.org/package/varint and https://npmjs.org/package/multibuffer for more details

+now that multibuffer uses varints internally, dat itself will encode and store rows of data as multibuffers and persist those to disk